stilliard/github-task-list-completed/README.md

 By default, we mark the check as in_progress until all tasks pass and then it marks it as successful.

+## Skippable tasks

+Tasks that contain "POST-MERGE" or "N/A" in all caps are skipped.
+This is useful for tasks that are not applicable to the PR, or tasks that are only applicable after the PR is merged.
+This was inspired by [another project here](https://github.com/Shopify/task-list-checker/tree/main?tab=readme-ov-file#in-a-pull-request).

 ## TODO

 - [x] ~~unit tests & travis CI~~